LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## GitHub Build Details

-In the Loop app, once installed on your phone, tap on Settings -> Support -> Issue Report.
+In the Loop app, once installed on your phone, tap on `Settings -> Support -> Issue Report`.
 The graphic below shows an example of the Build Details included in the report.

 * The `profileExpiration` listed here is irrelevant - the app expires when the TestFlight expiration indicates
     * Pro Tip: Add a calender reminder for your next build